Unexpected behavior emerges by the continued action of positive

 ever present in nature (see

 They are also common in systems created by humans.
-Consider
+One example is

-microphone feedback squeals.
-We all have heard a loud
+microphone feedback.
+We all have heard a loud squeal from a PA

 speaker or the amplifier gain is too high.
 The positive feedback